 Agoutis and Pacas are also in the same area, though animals would be easier to see further out of town, either in the Palmari Reserve area or deeper into Colombia at the Parque Nacional Amacayacu.
 Puerto Narino, about 90km up river from Leticia, is home to a few Amazonian Manatees apparently, though they aren’t easy to see.

-I have had the very good fortune to visit Cartagena, on the Caribbean coast, three times for work.
+I have had the very good fortune to visit Cartagena, on the Caribbean coast, three times for work in 2006 and 07.
 I saw a few microbats flying around the city, as well as some smallish mega bats, and a large rat near the Caribe Hotel.
 But there didn’t seem to be much else in the way of mammals around though there are some good parks nearby which now seem safe to visit.
 That said, Cartagena was spellbinding.
 One of only a very very few places I’d choose to visit for reasons other than the wildlife.

 In April 2007 Pocho and I spent a few hours exploring a cave near the picturesque town of Santa Sofia, in the mountains three hours north of Bogota.
 We stayed in the equally picturesque Villa de Leyva.